Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 - The Ragin' Cajuns have yet to cover the spread this season when favored by 21.5 points or more.

-- Louisiana's games this year have hit the over on one of seven set point totals (14.3%).
+- Louisiana's games this year have gone over the total in one out of seven opportunities (14.3%).

-- Louisiana is 2-1 against the spread and 3-0 overall when the team piles up more than 423.7 yards.
+- Louisiana is 2-1 against the spread and 3-0 overall when the team piles up over 423.7 yards.

-- This year, the Ragin' Cajuns have seven turnovers, four fewer than the Bobcats have takeaways (11).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.